yujie0505/dotfiles/README.md

 ## git
 - semantic commits
-  - chore    : Changes to the build process or auxiliart tools and libraries sych as documentation generation
+  - chore    : Changes to the build process or auxiliary tools and libraries such as documentation generation
   - docs     : Documentation only changes
   - feat     : A new feature (CHANGE LOG)
   - fix      : A bug fix (CHANGE LOG)
-  - refactor : A code change that neigher fixes a bug or adds a feature
+  - refactor : A code change that neither fixes a bug or adds a feature
   - style    : Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
   - test     : Adding missing testing
 - ref